 Once again, below is the bulleted achievement:

 • Forged strong relationships with high-level clients to land new accounts.
-Implemented new procedures to streamline operations, reduce downtime, and increase output to meet a more extensive customer base’s demands.
+Implemented new procedures to streamline operations, reduce downtime, and increase output to meet a more extensive customer base.
 Raised company profits by $600K from 2015-2016.

 Incorporate as many facts and figures as possible.
-Numbers help break down the data and are easy for the reader to understand, for example.
-75% or $1.5M are perceptible concepts for any hiring manager and provide concrete details about what you accomplished.
+Numbers help break down the data and are accessible for the reader.
+For example, 75% or $1.5M are perceptible concepts for any hiring manager, providing concrete details about your accomplishments.

 After integrating your professional accomplishments into your resume, ensure you do the same in your cover letter.

-Ask yourself this question: is your resume grabbing attention for the right reasons?
-If the answer is no, it’s time to take a different approach to create your resume to ensure you land job interviews.
+Ask yourself this question: Is your resume grabbing attention for the right reasons?
+If the answer is no, you must take a different approach to creating your resume to ensure you land job interviews.

-If you found these resume writing tips valuable, I would appreciate you commenting and sharing this post with others!
+If you found these resume writing tips valuable, I would appreciate it if you would comment on and share this post with others!